Tuning current flow in superconducting thin film strips by control wires. Applications to single photon detectors and diodes: Abstract

 \section{Abstract}

 It is shown that integration of a thin film superconducting strip with current-carrying control wires enables one to engineer a profile of supercurrent density $J(x)$ with no current crowding at the edges of a strip wider than the magnetic Pearl length $\Lambda$.
 Moreover, $J(x)$ in a strip can be tuned by control wires to produce an inverted $J(x)$ profile with dips at the edges to mitigate current crowding at lithographic defects and block premature penetration of vortices.
 These conclusions are corroborated by calculations of $J(x)$ in a thin strip coupled inductively with side control wires or in bilayer strip structures by solving the London and Ginzburg Landau equations in the thin film Pearl limit.
 Thermally-activated penetration of vortices from the edges and unbinding of vortex-antivortex pairs in inverted $J(x)$ profiles are evaluated.
 It is shown that these structures can be used to develop single-photon strip detectors much wider than $\Lambda$.
 Such detectors can be tuned {\it in situ} by varying current in control wires to reach the ultimate photon sensitivity limited by unbinding of vortex-antivortex pairs.
-The structures considered here also exhibit a non-reciprocal current response and behave as superconducting diodes.
+The structures considered here exhibit a non-reciprocal current response and behave as superconducting diodes.
+They can also be used to study the physics of vortex matter in thin films not masked by penetration of vortices from the edges.